bhushanhiwase/Log-File-Monitoring-System/README.md

 # Log-File-Monitoring-System
-A system to parse system logs and display it on a Web page
+A system to parse logs in the system and display it on a Web page

 Aim of the project :